j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 wait
 ```

 I **highly recommend** at least taking a *peek* at the `peaks.xls` files for each sample.
-A low number of peaks called is indicative of poor sequencing quality.
-You can also run the files through a QC package like [ChIPQC](http://bioconductor.org/packages/release/bioc/html/ChIPQC.html), which give additional metrics and are pretty easy to use.
+A low number of peaks called or high FDRs are indicative of poor sequencing quality.
+You can also run the files through a QC package like [ChIPQC](http://bioconductor.org/packages/release/bioc/html/ChIPQC.html), which give additional metrics and are pretty easy to use. *Removing peaks with high FDRs may be beneficial, though I don't show how to do it here.*

 ---